jumpinjackie/mapguide-mvc-core-sample/packages/readme.txt

-Download the latest NuGet package from: https://github.com/jumpinjackie/mapguide-api-bindings/releases
+Copy the .nuget package files from the Web/nuget directory of your MGOS install into this directory